 January Garden Tips

 Rhubarb can be forced using an upturned bucket or tub.
-This should be covered with garden fleece to keep off any frost.
+This should be covered with garden fleece which will help to keep off any frost.

-When seed potatoes arrive, keep them in a frost-free place and stand the tubers, eye-end uppermost, in shallow boxes.
-If you can get large egg trays these are ideal for keeping the tubers upright and just separated to prevent any infection spreading.
+Make sure to get your seed potatoes from your usual supplier.
+It seems to me that the popular varieties sell out very quickly once they are on sale in garden centres.
+In order to maximise crop yields they need to be ‘chitted’.
+To do this, keep them in a frost-free place and stand the tubers, eye-end uppermost, in shallow boxes.
+If you can get large egg trays (called ‘Keyes’ trays they are designed to have 30 eggs).
+These are ideal for keeping the tubers upright and just separated to prevent any infection spreading.